Skip to content

 Tanium Threat Response alerts dashboard

 Investigation and forensic analysis capabilities are critical to an effective endpoint security strategy – and just as important as detection, remediation and prevention.
 In fact, we advise our customers not to wait for an incident before conducting a hunt.
-We call this “proactive hunting,” and it starts with the assumption that an intrusion is underway which hasn’t been detected yet.
+We call this “proactive threat hunting,” and it starts with the assumption that an intrusion is underway which hasn’t been detected yet.

 We see most organizations take a reactive, rather than proactive, approach to hunting.
 This means they tend to explore investigative tools from an alert-centric perspective.
 In the EDR and EPP space, this typically means alerting on a detection produced by structured intelligence, such as OpenIOC, Yara, or STIX, or expressions of behavior such as Tanium Signals.